 U+1DC0 COMBINING DOTTED GRAVE ACCENT and U+1DC1 COMBINING DOTTED ACUTE ACCENT are marks occasionally seen in some Greek texts.
 They are variant representations of the accent combinations dialytika varia and dialytika oxia, respectively.
-They are, however, encoded separately because they cannot be reliably formed by regular stacking rules involving U+0308 combining diaeresis and U+0300 combining grave accent or U+0301 combining acute accent.
+They are, however, encoded separately because they cannot be reliably formed by regular stacking rules involving U+0308 COMBINING DIAERESIS and U+0300 COMBINING GRAVE ACCENT OF U+0301 COMBINING ACUTE ACCENT.